 4.3 Comparison of Performances

 Since the program in the Master PC is the one which sends tasks and waits for requests, it is the one to start first and is also the one to terminate last.
-Therefore, the execution time of the progam in the Master PC is the system parallel time τp which is the sum total of the time spent by the system for computation tcomp and the time the system spent for communication and waiting tc .
+Therefore, the execution time of the program in the Master PC is the system parallel time τp which is the sum total of the time spent by the system for computation tcomp and the time the system spent for communication and waiting tc .

 Furthermore, the parallel cost Cp can be computed by multiplying the parallel time τp by the number of processors p in the system [6].